wp-slimstat/wp-slimstat/readme.txt

 5. **Responsive layout** - Keep an eye on your reports on the go

 == Changelog ==

+= 4.1.2 =
+* [Note] A few weeks ago we started hitting the limits imposed on our site by our existing hosting provider.
+It was clearly time to find a new home for Slimstat.
+We've been working on migrating our web platform (website and add-on repository API) to a new more powerful server, and a new domain: [wp-slimstat.com](http://www.wp-slimstat.com).
+* [Note] Our dev team has released updates for our premium add-ons Export to Excel, Email Reports and User Overview, which are now fully compatible with Slimstat 4.
+Go get your copy today.
+* [Update] More adjustments to streamline the report API and make it easier for our users to add new custom reports.
+* [Update] Restored the following reports: Recent/Top Downloads, Recent/Top Outbound Links, Top Entry Pages, Top Exit Pages.
+* [Fix] Bug preventing some outbound links to be properly tracked.
+* [Fix] In a Windows Server environment, the way the checkboxes are added under Screen Options was creating some issues (thank you, Rafael Ortman).
+* [Fix] Post and page titles were not being displayed when the corresponding option was set

 = 4.1.1 =
 * [Note] We are starting to hit the limits imposed by our current hosting provider, so it's time to move to a new more reliable server farm.
 We will be migrating our platform in the next few weeks, and this might cause some downtime for those trying to buy our premium add-ons.
 We apologize for the inconvenience.